Web endpoints

 Note that web endpoints, like everything else on Modal, only run when they need to.
 When you hit the web endpoint the first time, it will boot up the container, which might take a few seconds.
 Modal keeps the container alive for a short period in case there are subsequent requests.
 If there are a lot of requests, Modal might create more containers running in parallel.

-For the shortcut @web_endpoint decorator, Modal wraps your function in a FastAPI application, and so functions you write need to follow the same request and response semantics.
-This also means you can use all of FastAPI’s powerful features, such as Pydantic models for automatic validation, typed query and path parameters, and response types.
+For the shortcut @modal.fastapi_endpoint decorator, Modal wraps your function in a FastAPI application.
+This means that the Image your Function uses must have FastAPI installed, and the Functions that you write need to follow its request and response semantics.
+Web endpoint Functions can use all of FastAPI’s powerful features, such as Pydantic models for automatic validation, typed query and path parameters, and response types.

 Here’s everything together, combining Modal’s abilities to run functions in user-defined containers with the expressivity of FastAPI: